MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 ![Image of the resources on a desktop device.](../media/connections/vc-resources.png)

-The **Resources** tab of the mobile app automatically uses the global navigation links that you set up in your [SharePoint app bar](sharepoint-app-bar.md).
+Resources are the navigational links that are set up and customized in the [SharePoint app bar](sharepoint-app-bar.md) from the home site.
+These resources will get displayed on both the desktop and mobile instances of Viva Connections.

+In the mobile app, users can view resources by selecting the **Resources** tab.
 This type of functioning provides users with a familiar navigation structure and allows them to open sites, pages, news, and more — right from their mobile devices.

 ## Viva Connections mobile and desktop experiences

-### The Viva Connections desktop experience
 On desktop, Viva Connections surfaces your own home site as a branded app in Teams, combining the power of your intelligent SharePoint intranet with chat and collaboration tools that Teams provides.

 ![Image of the viva connections Dashboard on a desktop device.](../media/connections/viva-connections-desktop.png)